Amos2016GroupOne/amos-ss16-proj1/docs/localization.md

 $translate service behaves asynchronous and returns a promise, since it could be that there's some asynchronous loading going on.
 This means that there are translation tables loaded in the background.
 These might be in a local json file or a file on a server.

+When you need the translation instantly you can also call $translate.instant('HEADLINE').
+This returns a translation instantly from the internal state of loaded translation.